Benefits of IdP Integration With the Curity Identity Server

 When it comes to choosing an identity and access management solution, one requirement that many organizations demand is the ability to integrate with the solution in various ways.
 One common integration need is to combine an existing Identity Provider (IdP) responsible for user authentication with the newly established system.

-When it comes to the Curity Identity Server, such integration is not only possible but beneficial for organizations who decide to join two products.
+When it comes to the Curity Identity Server, such integration is not only possible but also beneficial for organizations that decide to join two products.
 In this short post, I'll walk through some benefits of integrating Curity with an IdP.

 Your preexisting IdP is likely responsible for user authentication, including onboarding and user self-service.
 Integrating such a service with the Curity Identity Server allows organizations to reuse and extend existing solutions.
 These scenarios include: